What You Can Learn From Steve Jobs About the Best Online Dating Sites/Apps

 It’s really about how are you going to use it?
 That’s the problem with online dating: everyone’s disposable.
 Instant gratification.
 If anything, my method is helping people learn how to slow down and screen people to avoid going on bad blind dates with strangers.

 I know apps are easy, they’re passive and they take no effort.
 But, that’s actually the problem with them and it’s hard to wean people off.
 No one wants to hear, “Put a little more time; put a little more work into it.”
 But, it’s necessary work.

 Would you rather go on four bad blind dates for coffee with total strangers that you meet through Tinder or one good pre-screened Saturday night date with a guy you kind of like?

 How do you make online dating feel more like real life dating?
-This is what I’ve outlined in my online dating coaching program.
-How do you capture the magic of meeting in real life, but, use this medium for it?
+This is what I’ve outlined in my Attract Your Man Online Profile Writing Starter Kit.
+How do you capture the magic of meeting in real life?

 It goes back to at which gym are you going to lose the most weight?
 The real answer is the gym you end up going to.
 If you don’t go to a gym; then you’re not going to lose weight.

 Signing up for a gym doesn’t guarantee that it happens either.
 Just because you pay $40 a month doesn’t make it happen.